 All our 3D CAD design engineers are licensed and certified solidworks proffesionals.
 Using our advanced design software we are able to take just a 2d sketch of your idea and turn it into reality using 3D printing.

-We have vast experience with 3d printing rapid prototypes.
+At Microworkshops, we have vast experience with 3d printing rapid prototypes.
 Our CAD systems outputs high resolution print ready STL files.
 We design parts which are easily printed with consideration to the material and process

 We provide laser scanning and a manual measuring services for simpler geometric objects.
 Have something precious that you cannot source?
 We may be able to help using scanning and 3d printing